 - Baked potato with sour cream.

 - Grilled chicken or tuna on whole-wheat bread with dark-leaf greens.

 - Trail mix; combine raisins with almonds, cashews, and/or walnuts, squash or pumpkin seeds, Cheerios or Chex mix, and whole-grain pretzels for a pick-me-up snack.

 - Fruit salad featuring melons, bananas, blackberries, strawberries, and grapes.

 - Sliced apples with a spoonful of all-natural peanut butter.

 - Opt for lean poultry, seafood, lean pork or meats in combination with dark leafy greens (collard greens, broccoli, spinach), orange and red vegetables (carrots, peppers, sweet potatoes, tomatoes, winter squash), and brown rice or sweet potato.

 For further reading on energy-boosting foods, visit the National Institutes of Health’s page on senior health and the United States Department of Agriculture’s ChooseMyPlate.gov site.

-Originally posted in April 2016 and updated.
+Originally posted in 2016 and regularly updated.